aiven/aiven-docs/docs/products/mysql/howto/migrate-db-to-aiven-via-console.md

     `max_replication_slots`.
 -   Do not make database changes that could disrupt or prevent the connection between the source database and the target database.
-Do not change the source database\'s listen address and do not modify or enable firewalls on the databases.
+Do not change the source database's listen address and do not modify or enable firewalls on the databases.
 :::

 :::note[Migration attempt failed?]
 If you happen to get such a notification, investigate potential causes of the failure and try to fix the issues.
-When you\'re ready, trigger the migration again by selecting **Start over**.
+When you're ready, trigger the migration again by selecting **Start over**.
 :::